reinhard-brandstaedter/solarflow-control/README.md

 The configuration is done via the ```config.ini``` file which must be mounted into the container (read-only).
 Example ```config.ini```

-A good starting point is the [templace config.ini](./src/config.ini)
+A good starting point is the [template config.ini](./src/config.ini)

 Run the container with this command, mounting the ```config.ini```: